Robert Whitaker (photographer): Meeting The Beatles

 But it was with The Beatles and especially John Lennon, with whom he became close friends, that Whitaker created his most famous and enduring work.
-On of his first assignments was photographing The Beatles during their triumphant second American tour, including the historic Shea Stadium concert in New York.
+One of his first assignments was photographing The Beatles during their triumphant second American tour, including the historic Shea Stadium concert in New York.
 He spent the next two years travelling with the Beatles and shooting them at work, at rest and at play—on their tours, at home, in the recording studio, during private moments, and in formal photo sessions.
 Among his best-known images of The Beatles are the album cover photos featured on their 1966 LP Revolver and the compilation album A Collection of Beatles Oldies.

 With almost unlimited access to the most famous and popular band in the world, Whitaker quickly became a key figure of the London underground scene, capturing "the creativity and excess of London in the sixties".
 He has been quoted as saying: "There were about 100 people who ran the Sixties" and he was fortunate enough to meet, work with and/or photograph them virtually all of them.

 As the group's 'court photographer' Whitaker was able to photograph the Fab Four in many moods and situations.
 He accompanied The Beatles on their 1966 tour of Japan.
 In Tokyo the tour promoter gave him a Nikon 21mm wide-angle lens with which he took numerous shots of The Beatles relaxing in their hotel room at the Tokyo Hilton.
-These include several photographs of the four at work on a collaborative painting "Images of A Woman", the only such artwork they ever undertook, and a colour photo of the group inspecting antiques, which was used on the back cover of the compilation album A Collection of Beatles Oldies.
+These include several photographs of the four at work on a collaborative painting Images of a Woman, the only such artwork they ever undertook, and a colour photo of the group inspecting antiques, which was used on the back cover of the compilation album A Collection of Beatles Oldies.

 But without doubt his most celebrated work is the 1966 photo which was appropriated for The Beatles’ (in)famous Yesterday & Today album cover in the USA.